chrispassas98/Google-Play-Store-Applications-Analysis/README.md

 # Visualization report
 The report comprises two dashboards.
+You can interact with the dashboard [here](https://public.tableau.com/app/profile/christos.passas/viz/GooglePlaystoreAnalysis_dashboard/GooglePlaystoreAnalysis_Dashboard1)
-#### First Dashboard:
+##### First Dashboard:
 - Determine how many apps are available in each category on the Google Play Store.
 - Find out the average user rating for apps within each category.
--
+- Determine the 20 most popular genres based on the number of apps or installs.
 - Highlight the app categories with the highest total number of installs
 ##### Second Dashboard:
 - Identify the 20 apps with the most reviews.
 - Compare the number of free apps to paid apps.
-- Determine the most popular genres based on the number of apps or installs.
 - Analyze the distribution of apps according to their content rating (e.g., Everyone, Teen, Mature).
 - List the 50 apps with the highest number of installs.